CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 <details><summary>Screenshot 4.5</summary><img src="Images/2019-08-03-hostsuccess.png"></details><br>

-## Step 6: Deploy NSX Edge/Transport Node
+## Step 5: Deploy NSX Edge/Transport Node

 An NSX Edge enables services above, and beyond, layer 2  and 3 virtual networking for your NSX environment.
 It also serves an interface for a tier 0 router (more on tier 0 routers later) to connect to the physical network.

-  5.1 Add an NSX Edge
+  5.1 Add an NSX Edge VM

 - Click on **Fabric** -> **Nodes**, and click on **Edges**
 - Click on `Add Edge VM`